iricigor/SadJoey/Readme.md

 ```

 ```
-Hi Igor, you are 10 times less sad than Joey.
+Hi Igor, you are 127 times less sad than Joey.

-Hi Keanu, you are 77 percent more sad than Joey.
+Hi Keanu, you are 7 times less sad than Joey.

 Hi Igor, here is your emotions report: not neutral at all